s-agarwl/s-agarwl.github.io/public/my-story/story.md

 Today, while exploring the path ahead, I remain committed to bridging the gap between advanced technology and human understanding, creating tools that empower people to derive actionable insights from complex data.

 My academic background, coupled with practical experience across various domains, has equipped me with a unique perspective on how data visualization and AI can be leveraged to solve complex problems.
 I'm excited about the future possibilities in this rapidly evolving field.

-# Have a job for me?

-I am on the job market.
-If you are looking for a human being who is passionate and skilled in visual data analytics and AI, please reach out to me: shivamworking@gmail.com.